presleyp/Speriment/README.md

 selected or not, whereas a text box option has some string as the response that was given.
-Thus, for the purposes of determining whether an answer was correct (used in blocks with a criterion) and whether an answer was given (used in blocks with a runIf), text box options are compared to a regular expression.
+Thus, for the purposes of determining whether an answer was correct (used in blocks with a criterion) and whether an answer was given (used in blocks with a `run_if`), text box options are compared to a regular expression.
-The regular expression is written in the correct attribute or runIf as a string, without any regular expression constructor.
+The regular expression is written in the `correct` attribute or `run_if` as a string, without any regular expression constructor.
 However, it can contain regular expression syntax.